neelsmith/julia_workshop/local/index.md

 ## Who

+- anyone interested in how coding can provoke thinking about language and literature

 ## What

-Summaries of what we'll do in each workshop session:
+Overviews of what we'll do in each workshop session:

 - some [basics for humanities research](./session1/)
 - looking at the style of [Lincoln's Gettysburg Address](./session2/)